Gaygysyz Atabayev

-Gaygysyz Atabayev (Gaýgysyz Serdarowyç Atabaýew) (October 1887 – 10 February 1938) was a Turkmen Soviet politician.
+Gaygysyz Serdarovich Atabayev (Gaýgysyz Serdarowyç Atabaýew) (October 1887 – 10 February 1938) was a Turkmen Soviet politician.
 He was born in Transcaspian Oblast.
 He was the first prime minister of the Turkmen Soviet Socialist Republic.

 Biography

 He was born in the village of Mäne of Tejen uyezd of the Trans-Caspian region.
 His father, Täçgök, was the leader of the village of Serdar and a prosperous miller; his mother was the daughter of an Afghan vizier (later, Atabayev never concealed his "non-proletarian" origin).
 By the age of 6 he was orphaned.
-He graduated from a second-class Russian-native school in Tejen (1899-1903), and then the Tashkent Teacher's Seminary (1903–07).
+He graduated from a second-class Russian-native school in Tejen (1899–1903), and then the Tashkent Teacher's Seminary (1903–07).
 In 1908 he took the surname Atabayev in honor of his seminar classmate and friend M. Atabayev.